MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks

 \subsection{Document Understanding Benchmarks}

-Document understanding has become a critical research area in multimodal AI, leading to the development of numerous benchmarks aimed at evaluating the capabilities of multimodal LLMs.
+Document understanding is a key research area in multimodal AI.
 Early efforts such as DocVQA~\cite{mathew2021docvqa} and InfographicsVQA~\cite{mathew2022infographicvqa} focus on single-page visual QA, while TableQA~\cite{sun2020tableqa}, ChartQA~\cite{masry2022chartqa}, and PlotQA~\cite{methani2020plotqa} address isolated modalities such as tables or charts.
-MP-DocVQA~\cite{tito2023hierarchical} extends DocVQA to multi-page documents but lacks cross-page and unanswerable questions.
-DUDE~\cite{van2023document} introduces a small number of cross-page questions, with relatively short documents and annotations collected via crowd-sourcing.
+MP-DocVQA~\cite{tito2023hierarchical} extends DocVQA to multi-page documents but lacks cross-page questions.
+DUDE~\cite{van2023document} introduces a small number of cross-page questions, with short documents and crowd-sourced annotations.
 SlideVQA~\cite{tanaka2023slidevqa} includes longer documents (around 20 pages) and cross-page questions but is limited by the slide-deck format and sparsity in reasoning graphs.
-FinanceBench~\cite{islam2023financebench} provides long-context, domain-specific financial reports with expert-designed questions, but its open-ended answer format requires manual evaluation.
-More recent efforts such as MMLongBench~\cite{ma2025mmlongbench} and LongDocURL~\cite{deng2024longdocurl} explore long-document multimodal QA and retrieval over web documents and academic papers, focusing on page-level localization and layout-aware reasoning. {While these datasets embrace advanced research in document-level QA, they fall short in handling extremely long documents with complex structures, such as ESG materials, which are inherently multi-source, multimodal, and structurally complex.
-To the best of our knowledge, there currently exists no benchmark specifically designed for multimodal ESG document understanding, despite the emerging importance and high complexity of this domain.}
+FinanceBench~\cite{islam2023financebench} offers expert-designed QA over financial reports, but its open-ended format requires manual evaluation.
+ESGenius~\cite{he2025esgenius} focuses on text-only ESG QA, without incorporating multimodal information.
+Recent datasets like MMLongBench~\cite{ma2025mmlongbench} and LongDocURL~\cite{deng2024longdocurl} explore long-document multimodal QA and retrieval over web and academic documents, focusing on page-level localization and reasoning. {While these datasets advance document-level QA, they fall short in handling extremely long documents with complex structures, such as ESG materials, which are inherently multi-source, multimodal, and structurally complex.
+To the best of our knowledge, there currently exists no benchmark for multimodal ESG document understanding, despite its rising importance and complexity.}